 Do Ants Poop?

-Of course, production of waste is one of the seven requirements for classifying life, and ants do, indeed poop just like spiders, bed bugs, and other tiny critters do.
+Of course, production of waste is one of the seven requirements for classifying life.
+Ants do, indeed poop just like spiders, bed bugs, and other tiny critters do.
 How exactly this process takes place is unknown, since ants have two stomachs and no scientific study has been made to actually observe an ant defecating (it’s rather rude to watch, after all).

-What we do know is that ant poop (properly called frass) can help identify certain kinds of ants and can often be an early warning sign of an infestation.
+What we do know is that ant poop (properly called frass) can help identify certain kinds of ants.
+It’s also often often an early warning sign of an infestation.

-There’s a lot of variation from one species to another, but a few common elements do exist.
-For this reason, we need to look at where ants poop before describing what that poop looks like.
+There’s a lot of variation from one species to another, but a few common elements exist.
+For this reason, we need to look at where ants poop before describing what their frass looks like.

 Ant Frass (Most Species)